Lumen Circles Program Descriptions and Schedule

 Learn more about Belonging and Inclusive Teaching Fundamentals.

-Lumen Circle’s Course Design for Student Success fellowship encourages educators to use innovative, evidence-based strategies in order to create courses where each student feels included and empowered.
-This insightful program examines the advantages of backward design and universal principles, which provide a learning landscape that is equitable for all learners by allowing them an equal chance at success through listening carefully and responding constructively.
+Lumen Circle’s Course Design for Student Success fellowship encourages educators to use innovative, evidence-based strategies to create courses where each student feels included and empowered.
+The Circle curriculum examines the advantages of backward design and universal principles that ensures a learning landscape where faculty listen carefully and respond constructively to students, and students take ownership of their learning and content mastery.

 Appropriate for: Teaching and Non-Teaching Faculty, Instructional Designers, and anyone interested in Course Design